Snowdrift.coop Community Guidelines

 No stereotyping of or promoting prejudice or discrimination against particular groups or classes of people.

-In cases where criticism of ideology or culture remains on-topic, engage respectfully in discourse about the ideas.
+In cases where criticism of ideology or culture remains on-topic, respectfully discuss the ideas.

-If you offer any feedback when flagging, that feedback itself must respect the Code of Conduct.
+When sharing feedback about problem posts, the feedback must itself respect the Code of Conduct.

-If you recognize a problem with your own posting, edit and correct it.
+If you recognize a problem with your own actions, work to correct it immediately.

 The following notes are not part of the Code of Conduct.